juwiijones984/your-look-beaty-platform/README.md

 A comprehensive beauty service platform built with React and Firebase, enabling customers to discover, book, and purchase beauty services and products while providing tools for service providers, administrators, and emergency responders.

-This project is based on the Figma design available at: https://www.figma.com/design/s2p9KCb9urjnbrE5PDtrxA/Your-Look-Beauty-Platform.

 ## Features